swastikpareek/cog/README.md

 * **style-guide-only/** contains homepage.md which provides the content for the Overview section of the styleguide, and kss-only.scss which generates a css file for styling needed by a component for display in the style guide, but not loaded into the actual theme

 ### JavaScript Files

-An example JS file is provided, it is likely that multiple JS files will be greated and loaded in appropriate situations via library files.
+An example JS file `theme.js` is added by default in the `js/` folder.
+This file contains sample code wrapped in the `Drupal.behaviors` code standard.
+This JS file is added to the theme with the following portion of the code from `[theme-name].libraries.yml`

 ```
-js/
-  |-- example.js
+lib:
+  js:
+    js/theme.js: {}
 ```

-**example.js** :: this files is intended to illustrate the Drupal.behaviors() placeholder for future development

 ## Documentation & Code Examples